List of Star Wars television series: Resistance (2018–2020)

-The animated series Star Wars Resistance debuted in late 2018, shifting the animation style towards anime-inspired cel-shading visuals, and focuses on a young Resistance pilot Kazuda Xiono before and during The Force Awakens and The Last Jedi, leading up to The Rise of Skywalker.
+The animated series Star Wars Resistance debuted in late 2018, shifting the animation style towards anime-inspired cel-shading visuals, and focuses on young Resistance pilot Kazuda Xiono before and during The Force Awakens and The Last Jedi, leading up to The Rise of Skywalker.
 Sequel trilogy characters such as Captain Phasma, General Hux, and Kylo Ren appear.
 The second and final season premiered on October 6, 2019.

-The Bad Batch (2021–present)
+The Bad Batch (2021–2024)

 Set after the events of The Clone Wars, The Bad Batch follows the titular squad making their way through the galaxy as mercenaries in the early days of the Empire.
 The series was announced in July 2020, and premiered on Disney+ on May 4, 2021.
 Dave Filoni, Athena Portillo, Brad Rau, and Jennifer Corbett serve as executive producers, with Carrie Beck as co-executive producer and Josh Rimes as producer.
 Rau also serves as supervising director with Corbett the head writer.
 The second season debuted on January 4, 2023, and consists of 16 episodes, concluding on March 29, 2023.
+The third and final season premiered on February 21, 2024, consisting of 15 episodes and concluded on May 1, 2024.

 Visions (2021–present)

 Announced on December 10, 2020, Visions is an anthology anime series of nine short films by different creators, set in the Star Wars universe but not restricted to the canonical timeline.
 It released on Disney+ on September 22, 2021.
 Footage from the project was first revealed at Anime Expo on July 3.
 The anthology featured short films produced by Kamikaze Douga, Geno Studio, Studio Colorido, Studio Trigger, Kinema Citrus, Science SARU, and Production I.G.
-A second volume of shorts from animation studios based in Japan, Chile, the United Kingdom, France, South Africa, South Korea, India, Ireland, and Spain, as well as Lucasfilm, will be released on May 4, 2023.
+A second volume of shorts from animation studios based in Japan, Chile, the United Kingdom, France, South Africa, South Korea, India, Ireland, and Spain, as well as Lucasfilm, was released on May 4, 2023.
+A third season of Visions was announced during Disney's Content Showcase event in November 2024, was released on October 29, 2025.

-Tales of the Jedi (2022)
+Tales (2022–present)

 In April 2022, an animated anthology series titled Tales of the Jedi was revealed to be in development, with Filoni involved.
 The series was officially revealed in May 2022 as a six-episode series, with three episodes focusing on Ahsoka Tano throughout her life, and the other three focusing on a young Count Dooku and his padawan Qui-Gon Jinn.
 It was released on October 26, 2022, on Disney+.
+A second installment, known as Tales of the Empire, was announced in April 2023, and was released on May 4, 2024, focusing on Morgan Elsbeth and Barriss Offee.
+A third installment, known as Tales of the Underworld, was released on May 4, 2025, focusing on Cad Bane and Asajj Ventress.